turingschool/try-turing/_posts/2000-01-05-control-flow.markdown

 <div class="try-it">
   <h2>Try It: Creating a Click Counter</h2>

-  <p>Open a new Codepen</p>
+  <p>Open a new Codepen.</p>

-  <p>Add a button to the HTML.
+  <p>Add a button element to the HTML.
 Whenever the button is clicked, the text of the button should increment to represent the number of times it has been clicked.</p>

   <p>Want to be fancy?
 Use a cookie image instead of a button, then make sure you have a heading where you can replace the count each time the cookie is clicked.</p>